Explosive Waste Disposal

 You can find all of this information and more on the EPA’s Hazardous Waste page under the Characteristic Wastes heading.
 Further information can be located in the Code of Federal Regulations Title 40 §261.23 Characteristic of reactivity.

-According to CFR 40 subchapter 261.23, a solid waste is considered explosive if it displays any one of the following eight characteristics:
+According to CFR 40 subchapter 261.23, a solid waste is considered explosive material if it displays any one of the following eight characteristics:

 - It is unstable under normal conditions and undergoes chemical change without detonation